sparkon7/circuitpython-curriculum/cpy-2/readme.md

 # How to write a CircuitPython Project
 When you plug a CircuitPython device into your computer via USB, it shows up as a USB device with the name `CIRCUITPY`.
 From there, you can use your favorite IDE to edit the `boot.py` and `code.py` files, as well as copy the `.mpy` folders into the device's `lib/` directory

+# Memory on CircuitPython Devices
+Computers have two different types of memory.
+Nonvolatile, or "Flash" memory, retains its data even after power is turned off.
+This is used to store program files, such as your `code.py`, audio files, fonts, etc.
+Volatile memory, or "RAM", is used to store all of the variables and data your code creates and needs.
+Microcontrollers are "memory-constrained" devices.
+This means that as a programmer you need to be aware of how much memory your program needs and if your board can handle the task.
+Many of our projects will use the Adafruit CircuitPlayground Express.
+The CPX has
+- 2 MB of Flash storage
+- around 17k bytes of memory
+### Do I have enough Flash?
+To determine if your board has enough Flash memory to run your project, you can use your file explorer to determine the size of each file.
+Remember to include your `code.py`, `boot.py`, and any `.mpy`, font, or other files your program will rely on.
+### Do I have enough RAM?
+Theres no good way to determine this before hand.
+CircuitPython provides us with the `gc` library for functionality related to the garbage collector, which is the name of Python's memory manager.
+The `gc` library provides many functionalities, but for now we are most interested in
+- `gc.collect()`: This function will instruct the garbage collector to free up any unused memory at this point in the program.
+It is helpful to call this at certain points in your program.
+- `gc.mem_free()`: This function will return the amount (in Bytes) of free and usable memory.
+- `gc.mem_alloc()`: This function will return the amount (in Bytes) of allocated (currently being used) memory.